soohyuncho/soohyuncho.github.io/_projects/3_project.md

 img: /assets/img/csr_img.png
 ---

-Supplier and customer firms are not only business partners, but also politically connected such that supply chain relationships affect customer firms’ lobbying activities in the U.S.
+We observe the growing demand for sustainable investment in the world.
+The recent boom in Environmental, Social, and Governance, the so-called ESG investing has increasingly highlighted the importance of private regulations in the diffusion of socially responsible norms.
+Importantly, corporate social responsibility (CSR) and ESG investing is known to have an impact on supply chains.
+Because Supplier and customer firms are not only business partners, but also politically connected such that supply chain relationships affect customer firms’ lobbying activities in the U.S.

 **Related projects:**